evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

 ### Patch Trigger Aliases

-Users can create aliases that can be used in patch builds (in the
-\"upstream\" project) to kick off a child patch (in the \"downstream\" project).
+Users can create aliases that can be used in patch builds (in the "upstream" project) to kick off a child patch (in the "downstream" project).
 Create aliases in the upstream project in the Patch Trigger Aliases section of the project configuration page.
-Click \"NEW ALIAS\".
+Click "NEW ALIAS".

 Options: